 If you’ve been to the parks just before or just after a hurricane, you’ll know those can be the absolute best days to go with many of the best rides having walk-on lines.

 So if you are planning to go to Disney World in 2020, you need to be flexible and understand there is a little more risk in booking a trip.
-Monetarily the risk is low because if you book a trip when the parks end up being close, Disney will reimburse you your money, so no worries there.
+Monetarily the risk is low because if you book a trip and the parks end up being closed, Disney will reimburse you your money, so no worries there.
 You have to weigh whether the potential savings you could get is worth your time booking and potentially having to rebook.

 Don’t expect the parks to run exactly the way they always do in 2020.
-They could limit the capacity for each park with many fewer guests allowed in each day.
+They will limit the capacity for each park with many fewer guests allowed in each day.
 They could limit guest contact with others and make you keep further distances while waiting in line for attractions.
 They might even keep some attractions and entertainment options closed for a time like the fireworks.

 Another downer for 2020 is all the construction in Walt Disney World.
 It already was going to be bad for most of the year, but now some projects we through were going to be finished by the Spring or Summer now likely won’t get built until the Fall, or even later.
 If you have seen photos of Epcot over the last few months, you’ll have noticed Future World has turned into one big construction wall with the entire center blocked off.